icub-tech-iit/study-improve-head-edpr/eyes-tilt-motor-sizing/README.md

 ## 3.5.
 Reference

-For reference, we used a polynomial curve.
+For reference, we used a polynomial curve between [-20, +20] degrees.
 <img src="assets/ref001.png" alt="drawing" width="500"/>

 **Reference curve:**